guyujie/vpc/errors.md

 ## invalid_state
 **Message**: None

 An action was requested on a resource which is not supported at the current state of the resource.
+For example

-For example, a reboot operation may already be in progress for an instance.
+1. a reboot operation may already be in progress for an instance.
 Refer to [actions allowed](/docs/infrastructure/vpc?topic=vpc-troubleshooting-your-ibm-cloud-vpc#error-409-conflict-when-invoking-an-action-on-an-instance) depending on the state of the instance.
+2. If the instance status is "pending", you could not delete the instance, attach volume to the instance, detach volume from the instance, change the instance.
+There is currently an outstanding transaction for this instance, so please try your action again later.

 If the state of the resource does not change in a timely manner, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).